ligurio/swebok-v3/0_introduction.md

 referenced.
 Material included in the Consolidated Reference List provides coverage of the topics described.

-DEPTH OF TREATMENT

-To achieve the SWEBOK fifth objective-providing a foundation for curriculum development,

-Introduction
+**Depth Of Treatment**

-certification, and licensing, the criterion of _generally accepted_ knowledge has been applied, to be distinguished from advanced and research knowledge (on the grounds of maturity) and from specialized knowledge (on the grounds of generality of application).
+To achieve the SWEBOK fifth objective-providing a foundation for curriculum development, certification, and licensing, the criterion of _generally accepted_ knowledge has been applied, to be distinguished from advanced and research knowledge (on the grounds of maturity) and from specialized knowledge (on the grounds of generality of application).

 The equivalent term _generally recognized_ comes from the Project Management
 Institute: “Generally recognized means the knowledge and practices described